 Yes.
-If you log out of Gainsight, and log in later, the last Cockpit List View you were using will automatically be displayed.
+If you log out of Gainsight and log in later, the last Cockpit View you were using automatically displays.

 Can Admins create views for users or departments?

-Yes, admins can now configure custom views for Cockpit based on Reason, Priority, etc.using the Custom Views section in the Call to Action (CTA) page.
+Yes, admins can configure custom views for Cockpit based on Reason, Priority, etc. using the Custom Views section in the Call to Action (CTA) page.
 The option to create Custom Views is only available in the Global tab.
 For more information on how Admin can configure custom views, refer to the Custom Views article.

-Can I sort by CTA Assignee in custom views?
+Can I sort by CTA Owner in custom views?

 Yes, there are two ways to do this.
-You can use the Assignee default filter under the Filter icon if you just want to look at one user's CTAs, or all user's CTAs.
-To see CTAs for more than one user, add another Assignee filter and select another user value and save the view.
-For more information, refer to the Cockpit List View: Commonly Used Filters article.
+You can use the Owner default filter in the Custom View if you just want to look at one user's CTAs or all users' CTAs.
+To see CTAs for more than one user, add another Owner filter and select another user value and save the view.
+For more information, refer to the Commonly Used Filters in Cockpit List View article.

-If a User or Company doesn't meet the criteria for a layout, will the default layout be used?
+If a User or Company does not meet the criteria for a layout, will the default layout be used?

-Yes.
-And if a Company matches more than one criteria for a layout, the first matching layout will be applied.
+Yes, and if a Company matches more than one criterion for a layout, the first matching layout is applied.

 Is there a recommended view for new Gainsight users?